Une femme avec une femme

 "Une femme avec une femme" (Spanish: "Mujer contra mujer") is a 1990 song by Spanish pop band Mecano.
-In the late 1990, it was released as a single from the band's seventh album, released in 1988, Descanso dominical, on which it appears as the third track.
+In late 1990, it was released as a single from the band's seventh album, released in 1988, Descanso dominical, on which it appears as the third track.
 It became a hit in France, hitting number one for seven weeks.
 Also in 1990, the song was notably covered by the pop duo formed by Argentine singers Sandra Mihanovich and Celeste Carballo as the title track of their studio album Mujer contra mujer, which is regarded as a landmark by the country's lesbian community.

-In 2003, the song was also covered by Saya, becoming a top ten hit in France.
+In 2003, the song was covered by Saya, becoming a top-10 hit in France.

 Background

 To obtain a hit in France, Mecano decided to collaborate with Pierre Grosz, a lyric writer, who had already written several songs for Elsa ("Quelque chose dans mon cœur", "Jour de neige").
 Grosz accurately translated their song "Mujer contra mujer" to produce the French single "Une femme avec une femme".
 The music is composed by José Maria Cano.
 It was recorded in French ("Une femme avec une femme") and Italian ("Per Lei contro di Lei"), giving Mecano their first truly global hit.